Last Updated on November 12, 2023 by Anna Baumann

 For at least an hour each day, spend time enjoying a great book or learning something new.
 Sharpen your mind and get the creative juices flowing!

 I don’t mean for you to start another diet.
 I mean to eat more real food.
 Again, it may not help with weight loss.
-But, if you eat well, you’ll have more energy and you’ll feel good.
+But, if you eat well, you’ll have more energy and you’ll feel better.

 Plan a vacation and GO

 Vacation is different for everyone.
-Whether you want an exciting adventure or a relaxing escape, planning a trip feels almost as good as being on it.
+Whether you want an exciting adventure or a relaxing escape, planing a trip feels almost as good as being on it.
 So even if it’s a year or more away, start making plans!